HammerWang96/MMDep/README.md

-The code and dataset for our paper: Modeling Multi-Seasonal Multi-Behavior Dependency for Temporal Recommendation.
-We have implemented our methods in Pytorch.
+The code and dataset for our paper titled "Modeling Multi-Seasonal Multi-Behavior Dependency for Temporal Recommendation" are now available.
+Our methods have been meticulously implemented using PyTorch.
+The environment requirements are as follows: Python 3.8.
+To get started, simply run the file `train.py`, and you will be able to train and test our model effortlessly.
-  Dependencies:Python 3.8
-Then you can run the file train.py to train and test our model.